Ynyesto/ynyesto/README.md

 #### Vottun & Dextools hackathon

-The weekend of January 27th to 28th, I participated in the [hackathon](https://vottun.com/hackathon/) organized by Vottun and Dextools and sponsored by Rootstock.
+The weekend of January 27th to 28th of 2024, I participated in the [hackathon](https://vottun.com/hackathon/) organized by Vottun and Dextools and sponsored by Rootstock.
 My team and I came up a dApp for automatized DCA Bitcoin purchases and **won the first prize**.
 Make sure to check out the [repo](https://github.com/arynyestos/VottunDextoolsHackathon)!

 #### Constellation Chainlink hackathon